-STATEMENT: Indiana, along with the rest of the nation, is experiencing a public health crisis.
-Prescription drug abuse has been declared an epidemic by the CDC and heroin use and overdoses are increasing at unacceptable levels.
-Individuals with opioid addiction are often unable to obtain detoxification services appropriate to their treatment plan.
-Some are denied coverage for inpatient detoxification services due to a medical necessity provision requiring a life-threatening situation, which opioid addiction rarely is.
-Outpatient detox is not always an appropriate option for all patients, as inpatient might be required for a successful outcome with Medication Assisted Treatment, severe comorbidities and/or mental illnesses, or multiple failed attempts at out-of-home detox and/or homelessness.
+STATEMENT: Indiana and the rest of the nation, is experiencing a public health crisis.
+Prescription drug misuse has been declared an epidemic by the CDC and heroin use and overdoses are increasing at unacceptable levels.
+Individuals with opioid addiction are often unable to obtain the full continuum of services appropriate to their treatment.
+Those who complete detoxification tend to have longer times to relapse than those who dropout, yet most are denied coverage for inpatient detoxification services due to medical necessity provisions requiring a life-threatening situation, which opioid addiction rarely is.
+Inpatient methadone substitution and taper is an option not currently available for detox, but should be available in an ASAM 4.0 or 3.7 operationalized facility, as it can usually be accomplished in 5 to 7 days and has a retention rate of 80%.
+Outpatient detoxification takes longer to minimize withdrawal symptoms and to decrease dropout and relapse, and only about 20% complete it.
+Further, outpatient detox is not always an appropriate option for all patients, as inpatient might be required for a successful outcome with Medication Assisted Treatment, severe co-morbidities and/or mental illnesses, or multiple failed attempts at out- of-home detox and/or homelessness.